MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-synchronization.md

 ---
-title: Troubleshooting software update synchronization
+title: Troubleshoot software update synchronization
 description: Helps diagnose and resolve some common issues with software update synchronization in Configuration Manager. ms.date: 05/25/2020 ms.prod-support-area-path: Software update point synchronization
 ---
-# Troubleshooting software update synchronization in Configuration Manager
+# Troubleshoot software update synchronization in Configuration Manager

 This article helps you diagnose and resolve some common issues with software update synchronization in Configuration Manager.